Ananta Tamang

-Ananta Tamang (अनन्त तामाङ; born 14 January 1998) is a Nepalese professional footballer who plays as a defender for Nepal Super League club FC Chitwan and the Nepal national team.
-He was vice-captain of Nepal under-19 football team which went on to win the 2015 SAFF U-19 Championship.
+Ananta Tamang (अनन्त तामाङ; born 14 January 1998) is a Nepalese professional footballer who plays as a defender for Bangladesh Football League club Fortis FC.
+He is also a member of the Nepal national team.
+He was vice-captain of the national under-19 football team which went on to win the 2015 SAFF U-19 Championship.
 Tamang made his senior national team debut on 31 August 2015 in a friendly against India.

 Club career

 Earlier career

 In January 2017, Tamang earned a spot to train and be a part of Spanish club Marbella United's pre-season duties in 2015–16 season.
 He later joined the club in 2018 but shortly after, he got injured.